 They noted, “Blue Apron’s business model is shifting with necessary urgency, and liquidity seems sufficient,” wrote the KeyBanc Capital Markets analyst team led by Edward Yruma.
 “Saturation, and some degree of fatigue, may make incremental advertising dollars less effective for the traditional meal kits.
 However, Apron’s move to offer on-demand meals (via Costco, other partners, and direct-to-consumer) should increase the addressable market.”

 Based on this news and technical analysis, I ended up buying the stock for the potential short squeeze.

 The stock popped around 10%, and I ended up taking profits.
 That’s pretty simple.
 Now, short squeezes could get crazier than this.
 You might see a stock pop over 30% due to a positive catalyst, coupled with a high short interest and a low float.”

 The Bottom Line

-You never want to get caught up in a short squeeze because it’s pretty difficult to get out of.
+Knowing what’s a short squeeze is important because you never want to get caught up in one, as it’s pretty difficult to get out of.
 Moreover, you might feel frustrated when something like this occurs.
 Generally, if you’re looking to short stocks, you would want to stay away from those with a high short interest and low float and you will also want to avoid news-sensitive stocks.